ebi-uniprot/uniprot-keyword/README.md

 # uniprot-keyword
 REST API for UniProtKB supporting data keywords see https://www.uniprot.org/keywords/

+UniProtKB (Universal Protein Knowledge Base) is a collection of functional information on proteins.
+UniProtKB entries are tagged with keywords (controlled vocabulary) that can be used to retrieve particular subsets of entries.
+These keyword belongs to categories and have complex structure in it self.
+They can have hierarchies, synonyms, gene ontology and definition.
+User (website/machine) can use this REST API to search or get all information about keywords used in UniProtKB.

+Standalone application, you need java8 and maven to startup.

 ## Technologies
 * Java 8
 * Spring boot 2.0.1